-4.1 This assessment presents a summary of our detailed comments set out in Annex 3, Delivering service and outcomes.
+This assessment presented a summary of our detailed comments set out in Annex 3, Delivering service and outcomes from the July 2020 draft determination.

-Test Questions Score Summary of assessment UR intervention and Actions Test Area: Delivering Service a nd Outcomes DSO1: To what extent has the company set out and clearly described, in an accessible way, the full range of services that it proposes to provide and which of these are to be funded through the TSO control?
+Test Questions Score Summary of assessment DD UR DD intervention and Actions Our response to SONI Test Area: Delivering Service and Outcomes DSO1: To what extent has the company set out and clearly described, in an accessible way, the full range of services that it proposes to provide and which of these are to be funded through the TSO control?
 Excellent Services across whole suite of roles are generally set out in a clear, methodical and granular way on the basis of it obligations.
 Our interventions are minor as we consider that they are largely presentational and so have not significantly affected our score.
 Minor intervention: changes to SONI service descriptions and removal of non-customer facing services.
 See Annex 3.
+SONI made no comment.